learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 **fi.find**

-`fi.find(list, predicate)`
+`fi.find(collection, predicate)`

-Looks through each value in the **list**, returning the first one that passes a truth test (**predicate**), or undefined if no value passes the test.
-The function returns as soon as it finds an acceptable element, and doesn't traverse the entire list.
+Looks through each value in the **collection**, returning the first one that passes a truth test (**predicate**), or undefined if no value passes the test.
+The function returns as soon as it finds an acceptable element, and doesn't traverse the entire collection.

 ```javascript
 var even = fi.find([1, 2, 3, 4, 5, 6], function(num){ return num % 2 == 0; });